-Access to adequate library services and resources is essential for the attainment of superior academic skills in post-secondary education, regardless of where students, faculty, and programs are located.
+Access to adequate library services and resources is essential for the attainment of superior academic skills in post-secondary education, regarclless of where students, faculty, and programs are located.
 Members of the distance learning community are entitled to library services and resources equivalent to those provided for students and faculty in traditional campus settings.

-The instilling of lifelong learning skills through information literacy instruction in academic libraries is a primary outcome of higher education.
-Such preparation is of equal necessity for the distance learning community as it is for those on the traditional campus.

-Traditional on-campus library services themselves cannot be stretched to meet the library needs of distance learning students and faculty who face distinct and different challenges involving library access and information delivery.
-Special funding arrangements, proactive planning, and promotion are necessary to deliver equivalent library services and to maintain quality in distance learning programs.
+• The instilling of lifelong learning skills through general bibliographic and information literacy instruction in academic libraries is a primary outcome of higher education.
+Such preparation and measurement of its outcomes are of equal necessity for the distance learning community as for those on the traditional campus. • Traditional on-campus library services themselves cannot be stretched to meet the library needs of distance learning students and faculty who face distinct and different challenges involving library access and information delivery.
+Special funding arrangements, proactive planning, and promotion are necessary to deliver equivalent library services and to achieve equivalent results in teaching and learning, and generally to maintain quality in distance learning programs.
 Because students and faculty in distance learning programs frequently do not have direct access to a full range of library services and materials, equitable distance learning library services are more personalized than might be expected on campus.

-• The originating institution is responsible, through its chief administrative officers and governance organizations, for funding and appropriately meeting the information needs of its distance learning programs in support of their teaching, learning, and research.
-This support should provide ready and equivalent library service and learning resources to all its students, regardless of location.
+• The originating institution is responsible, through its chief administrative officers and govemance organizations, for funding and appropriately meeting the information needs of its distance learning programs in support of their teaching, learning, and research.
+This support should provide ready and equivalent library service and learning resources to all of the institution's students, regardless of location.
 This support should be funded separately rather than drawn from the regular funding of the library.
 In growing and developing institutions, funding should expand as programs and enrollments grow.